-Doing things differently is an omnipresent idea in the West-German music scene of the Eighties.
-Starting from scratch, and owing to a straightness rooted in punk, new things and personalities get invented everywhere and all the time, resulting in an infrastructure with magazines, record labels, and venues.
+Doing things differently is a ubiquitous idea in the West German music scene of the 1980s.
+Starting from scratch and owing to a straightforwardness rooted in punk, new things and personalities are constantly being invented everywhere, leading to an infrastructure of magazines, record labels, and venues.

-The corresponding adventurous lifestyle, its irony, artistic concepts, and some golden German humour are captured in this 53-minute mix with works by Freiwillige Selbstkontrolle, Holger Hiller, Ingrid Wiener & Chor, Martin Kippenberger and others.
+The corresponding adventurous lifestyle, its irony, artistic concepts and some golden German humour are captured in this 53-minute mix featuring works by Freiwillige Selbstkontrolle, Ingrid Wiener & Chor, Martin Kippenberger, Santrra and others.

 Featured cover art: Die Tödliche Doris – ” “